NEXT (South Korean band): History

 NEXT (New EXperiment Team) was the band of singer/songwriter Shin Hae Chul (신해철).
 The group split up following the 1997 release of Lazenca: A Space Rock Opera, and the instrumentalists formed the alternative metal band Novasonic with rapper Kim Jun Pyo.

-N.EX.T reformed around 2003 following the disbanding of Novasonic, and they released the soundtrack to Guilty Gear XX #Reload.
+N.EX.T reformed around 2003 following the disbanding of Novasonic, and composed the soundtrack for the Korean release of Guilty Gear XX #Reload.
 A few of its instrumental songs were re-worked into songs with vocals on the following album, The Return Of N.EX.T Part 3: The Book of War/The Diary of a Soldier.
-The Return of N.EX.T Part 3 included the song "Dear America" which featured many prominent Korean vocalists such as Kim Jun Pyo and Crash's Ahn Heung-Chan.
+The Return of N.EX.T Part 3 included the song "Dear America" which featured many prominent Korean vocalists such as Psy, Kim Jun Pyo and Crash's Ahn Heung-Chan.
 Guitarist Kim Se-hwang released his first solo album, Vivaldi: The Four Seasons, on June 27, 2011.

-In 2014, group leader Shin Hae-chul passed away after poor medical treatment for cardiac arrest.
+In 2014, group leader Shin Hae-chul died after poor medical treatment for cardiac arrest.
 On August 8, 2015, the band made their last appearance at the Pentaport Rock Festival, along with other musicians, for a special memorial stage for Shin.
 Since then, NEXT has been considered to be on hiatus.